How do I get into engineering?

 Choosing between university and an apprenticeship scheme isn’t necessarily straightforward.
 You’ll need to consider a range of factors, including the level of qualification included in any apprenticeship or school leaver programme and your future earnings.
 Our advice on whether to go to university or get a job will help you decide.
 Here, we’ve set out the qualifications you’ll need either to study engineering at uni or get an apprenticeship, and we’ve explained how each route leads to an engineering career.

 If you want to take a degree in engineering you need an A level (or equivalent) in maths.
 In many cases you also need physics.
 Some chemical engineering degrees ask for maths and chemistry instead; some ask for maths and physics; and some ask for all three.

 For some degree courses it’s OK to have A level maths and a science subject that isn’t physics.
 However, in these instances physics is sometimes still described as ‘preferred’, sometimes only a limited number of science subjects are OK as an alternative (eg chemistry is more commonly accepted than biology) and you’re less likely to get in without physics if your maths A level doesn’t include mechanics modules.

-For some very prestigious universities it is helpful to also have further maths.
-For example:
+For some very prestigious universities (such as Cambridge and Oxford) it is helpful to also have further maths.